 To return evil for good is devilish; to return good for good is human; to return good for evil is Divine - Alistair Begg

-Will you accept my dancing Bachelor rose bro as a MERICA Idol?
+Will you accept my Mirror-ball dancing Bachelor rose big bro as a MERICA Idol since we have such a connection?

 Not every loved Rob Mariano.
 My word to describe him is "smarmy."
 This time he showed up to promote a book of some kind, which doesn't interest me at all.
 Blech!